 Camera Video Coding: H.264

-Moving forward… Part two of this blog will now discuss video camera frame rates, shutter speeds, color, filters, gimbal settings, proper SD cards, and a few flight tips for basic videography using the Mavic 2 Pro.
+Moving forward… Here in part two of this blog we will now discuss video camera frame rates, shutter speeds, color, filters, gimbal settings, proper SD cards, and a few flight tips for basic videography using the Mavic 2 Pro.

 Proper SD cards for Video: